SyukurGit/fe_next/README.md

 ---

-## 🤝 Kontribusi & Credits
+## 🤝 Contribution & Credits

-Project ini dikembangkan dengan ❤️ oleh **A76 Labs**.
+This project is developed with ❤️ by **A76 Labs**.

-Kontribusi, ide fitur baru, dan diskusi sangat terbuka melalui *Pull Request* atau *Issue* pada repository ini.
+Contributions, feature ideas, and technical discussions are highly welcome through *Pull Requests* or *Issues* on the repository.